| java.util.Collection<E> |

 |

-is the root of the collection hierarchy.
+Collection is the root of the collection hierarchy.
 It defines

 operations on data collections and the behavior that they will have in all

-implementations of Collection
+implementations of Collections.

-All direct or indirect implementations of Collection
+All direct or indirect implementations of Collection should implement

 at least two constructors.
 One with no parameters which creates an empty